Please bear with us as we are updating the website. It's still a work in progress. Please check back frequently.

 If you have questions or want to know where I stand on an issue I invite you to email me at email@example.com.
 I'll try to answer your questions as quickly as possible.
 I'm just urging people to remember that yes, I'm running for re-election, but the majority of my time continues to be fulfilling the job of your current County Judge.
 So, give me a little time to answer campaign emails.
 I'd also be honored to come and speak to your church, civic or business group and get to know some of my neighbors a little better.
 I think once you meet me, hear the record of what we have accomplished together along with my ideas about fiscal responsibility and working cooperatively with the City of Hot Springs while maintaining autonomy for the County that you'll be ready to continue my employment as your Garland County Judge.

-Unfortunately, "applying" for the job of Garland County Judge and running a campaign for re-election requires some money.
+Unfortunately, "applying" to be re-hired for the job of Garland County Judge and running a campaign for re-election requires some money.
 While I'm not very good at asking for campaign contributions, if you would like to contribute toward the campaign, I will thankfully accept it and apply it accordingly.
-However, as times are tough these days, I'd much rather have your support and vote than a campaign contribution.

 Any campaign donations can be made by sending a check to: